-The Pere Marquette provided ferry service to Keewaynee, WI.
-The Badger now operates without freight cars to Manitowoc, WI.
+The Pere Marquette used to provide ferry service to Keewaynee, WI from Ludington, MI.
+The SS Badger now operates without freight cars to Manitowoc, WI.

 "At one time, nine carferries sat in port....The 410' S.S.
 Badger is the largest carferry to sail the Great Lakes, and can carry 620 passengers and 180 autos.
 It travels at roughly 18 mph to make the four-hour trip, with nearly 490 crossings per year."
 [History of the S.S.
 Badger]

 |Carl Venzke posted|

 Ludington, MI C&O car ferry dock sometime in the late 60's or early 70's, I suppose.

 Jan Germanotta That's B&O power.
 When did they start inter-operating?

 Carl Venzke "C&O continued to be one of the more profitable and financially sound railways in the United States, and in 1963, under the guidance of Cyrus S. Eaton, helped start the modern merger era by "affiliating" with the Baltimore & Ohio.
 The two lines' services, personnel, motive power and rolling stock, and facilities were gradually integrated." source: wikipedia

 Troy Nolen The C&O assumed formal control of the B&O in February of 1963

 [Note the Chessie Cat logo on the smokestack.]